 Devlin whisky is the first single malt whiskey produced in Egypt.
 It’s a little pricey compared to other Egyptian Whiskies (i.e. AULD STAG WHISKY) but for sure the quality is better.
 At least it should.

-The gin sold in Egypt, it’s not exactly the same they sell outside of Egypt.
+The gin that is sold in Egypt, it’s not exactly the same that is sold outside of Egypt.
 But at least it’s cheaper!

 There are also rum, liquors, tequila and RTD’s available in Egypt.
 The only alcoholic beverage missing in Egypt is cider, but luckily there are RTDs to substitute cider.

-As a conclusion, alcohol is available in Egypt, but the quality of alcohol bought in Egypt depends on a lot.
+As a conclusion, alcohol is available and served in Egypt, but the quality of alcohol sold in Egypt is not the best (excluding beer).
 My advice is: Don’t buy the cheapest bottles (wines & spirits) unless you know what you are buying.
 If you pay a little extra, you’ll get better quality.

 Do you have any thoughts of alcohol in Egypt?
 What’s your favourite alcoholic beverage sold in Egypt?